MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 Look out for announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection) and our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) for when additional classification features and capabilities become available.
 There are a few limitations with the current release, which include the following:

 - Label names and tooltips are supported in one language only.
 However, multi-language support is now in preview.
-For more information, see [How to configure labels for different languages](../deploy-use/configure-policy-languages.md).
+For more information, see [How to configure labels and templates for different languages](../deploy-use/configure-policy-languages.md).

 - There is no centralized logging for classification and labeling.

-- Conditions for automatic classification must be phrases or patterns.

-- No labeling ability for Office apps for mobile devices (iOS and Android) and Mac computers, or the Office web apps (Office Online).
+- No labeling ability in Office apps for mobile devices (iOS and Android) and Mac computers, or the Office web apps (Office Online).

 - No classification and labeling integration with Exchange Online or SharePoint Online.

-- The SDK for partners and developers does not yet include classification and labeling.

-The February release removes many previous limitations.
-For more information, see the [blog post announcement](https://blogs.technet.microsoft.com/enterprisemobility/2017/02/08/azure-information-protection-december-update-moves-to-general-availability/).
+Request new features and vote on requests by visiting the [User Voice site](https://msip.uservoice.com/) for Azure Information Protection.

 ## Do I need to be a global admin to configure classification and labels?